 Understanding debt relief options is one thing.
 Choosing a company with which to work is another.
 When it comes to getting debt help, how can individuals and families choose a solid partner that will help them, rather than harm them?
-For those looking for a trustworthy organization to help win the battle against debt, the considerations in this section will help in choosing a reputable firm.
+If you are looking for a trustworthy organization to help win the battle against debt, the considerations in this section will help you choose a reputable firm.

-In their first step of conducting research, consumers can review the websites of debt relief companies, check their reputations online, ask friends or family for opinions or insights, and speak to the companies themselves to find out what they do and whether they would be a good fit.
+The first step of conducting research is to review the websites of debt relief companies, check their reputations online, ask friends or family for opinions or insights, and speak to the companies themselves to find out what they do and whether they would be a good fit.

-Consumers should be wary of companies that make specific promises before they review an individual's situation, or that pressure consumers to sign up immediately or send money before an agreement is created.
+Be wary of companies that make specific promises before they review your individual situation, or that pressure you to sign up immediately or send money before an agreement is created.
 A trustworthy company will be honest and communicative with prospective clients.

-Compensation: Does the company get any form of consideration or compensation from the creditors themselves?
-Companies - particularly credit counseling companies - that receive funding in the form of "fair share" payments from creditors (incentives to get consumers into DMPs) can set up a situation that is a conflict of interest between creditors' and consumers' interests.

-Does the company charge fees before a debt is resolved?
-The Federal Trade Commission issued new rules in 2010 that prohibit debt relief companies from charging any fee before a debt is resolved.

-- 2. Individualization: Does the company provide actual consultations, and provide advice to consumers free of charge?
-Or is the company simply directing every consumer into a pre-determined plan, such as a DMP or debt settlement plan.
-Be especially wary of any company that tries to drive consumers directly into a DMP or debt settlement plan without a thorough review of finances. - 3.
+- 1. Compensation: Does the company get any form of consideration or compensation from the creditors themselves?
+Companies particularly credit counseling companies that receive funding in the form of "fair share" payments from creditors (incentives to get consumers into DMPs) can set up a situation that is a conflict of interest between creditors' and consumers' interests. - Does the company charge fees before a debt is resolved?
+The Federal Trade Commission issued new rules in 2010 that prohibit debt relief companies from charging any fee before a debt is resolved. - 2.
+Individualization: Does the company provide actual consultations, and provide advice to consumers free of charge?
+Or is the company simply directing every consumer into a pre-determined plan, such as a DMP or debt settlement plan?
+Be especially wary of any company that tries to drive you directly into a plan without thoroughly reviewing your finances. - 3.
 Free education: Does the company provide educational material, including budgeting and financial advice, free of charge?
 Many firms consider educational material an additional fee source, not a benefit to their clients. - 4.
 Background: What is the background of the management team?
 Look for good, relevant education and experience not a team that jumps from opportunity to opportunity to make its fortunes. - 5.
 History: How long has the company been in business?
 How many customers has it served?
 Determine if the company and its own employees are those who will actually provide service through the life of the program, or if they contract out to others once they have enrolled a client. - 6.
 Success: What are the company's dropout and success rates?
-Request these statistics, and review them carefully, as they provide indications of how companies are able to structure resolutions and payment plans for clients.
+Request these statistics and review them carefully, as they provide indications of how companies are able to structure resolutions and payment plans for clients.

 The National Foundation for Credit Counseling (NFCC) has reported that credit counseling companies historically have had a success rate of about 26 percent, with 20 percent of enrollees leaving to "self-administer" a debt-reduction plan.
-This indicates that the remaining half of people who enter the programs are unable to complete them.22
+This indicates that the remaining half of people who enter the programs are unable to complete them.21

-The national rate of completion for confirmed Chapter 13 bankruptcy plans is about one-third of filings.23 In contrast, debt settlement completion rates range from 35 percent to 60 percent, with the average around 45 percent to 50 percent.24
+The national rate of completion for confirmed Chapter 13 bankruptcy plans is about one-third of filings.22 In contrast, debt negotiation program completion rates range from 35 percent to 60 percent, with the average around 45 percent to 50 percent.23